pappasam/config/README.md

-This a repository of my personal settings across Unix tools.
+This a repository of Samuel Roeca's personal system settings.
 Feel free to repurpose these files in any way you so-desire.

 OS placement is automated with the help of GNU Stow.
-Simply run the following command from this directory to place the files in the proper location on your
+Simply run the following command from this directory to place the files in the proper location on your OS:
-OS:

 ```bash
 make dotfiles
 ```

-Written by: Samuel Roeca